- The front windows were covered with a series of green shutters to keep the afternoon sun from pouring into them.

 - It seemed to cover all bases although I was surprised that the court case was glossed over so quickly.

-- Purchase securities in order to be able to fulfil a commitment to sell.Example sentences
+- Purchase securities in order to be able to fulfill a commitment to sell.Example sentences

 - If a stock has a high short interest, short positions may be forced to liquidate and cover their position by purchasing the stock.